hazeycode/brucelib/modules/audio/README.md

 _ = audio_mixer.play(&sine_wave, .high, 1.0);
 ```

-And an example usage of `BufferedSound`, which is constructed with `AudioBuffer` returned from the provided Wav file loader:
+And an example usage of `BufferedSound`, which is constructed with `SoundBuffer` returned from the provided Wav file loader:

 ```zig
 // play a wav file, looped